LJBL22/alpha-shop/README.md

 Phase 3: start to use hook: useState:
 Left column: register progress, three phases, and radio group state changing.
 Right column: cart minus & plus quantity, total amounts including shipping fee.

+Phase 4: hook: useContext:
+cartContext: get cartItem info from context and use it across components by lifting the state up from Cart.jsx to Main.jsx
+cardInfoContext: store user's card info and print it at console while clicking submit button

 ## 🧑🏻‍💻 Installation